goreleaser/goreleaser/www/docs/install.md

 There are two GoReleaser distributions: OSS and [Pro](/pro/).

-You can install the pre-compiled binary (in several different ways), use Docker or compile from source (when on OSS).
+You can install the pre-compiled binary (in several ways), use Docker or compile from source (when on OSS).

 Below you can find the steps for each of them.